fuhuancheng/CRISPR-GRANT/README.md

                          numbers of correctly merged read pairs but at the expense of higher numbers of incorrectly merged read pairs.
 Default: 0.25.

-    -O, --allow-outies      Also try combining read pairs in the "outie" orientation, e.g.

-                              Read 1: <-----------
-                              Read 2:       ------------>

-                         as opposed to only the "innie" orientation, e.g.

-                              Read 1:       <------------
-                              Read 2: ----------->

-                         FLASH uses the same parameters when trying each orientation.
-If a read pair can be combined in both "innie" and "outie" orientations, the
-                         better-fitting one will be chosen using the same scoring algorithm that FLASH normally uses.

-                         This option also causes extra .innie and .outie histogram files to be produced.

     -p, --phred-offset=OFFSET
                          The smallest ASCII value of the characters used to